wavefrontHQ/docs/pages/doc/metrics_managing.md

 ## Obsolete Metrics

 If a metric stops sending data points for a certain period of time (obsolescence period), it becomes *obsolete*.
-By default, the obsolescence period is 2 weeks.

 {% include note.html content="The obsolescence period for metrics and sources might vary because it depends on the configuration of your cluster.
 You can see your current configuration by looking into the Advanced settings of any [chart](ui_charts.html#include-metrics-that-stopped-reporting) or [dashboard](ui_dashboards.html#set-dashboard-display-preferences-and-settings).
 To change this configuration, contact [Technical Support](wavefront_support_feedback.html)."%}